Using injectived

 from the keyring.
 This is possible because we have set up the CLI's keyring in a previous step.Sign the generated transaction with the keyring's account.

 Broadcast the signed transaction to the network.
-This is possible because the CLI connects to the node's Tendermint RPC endpoint.
+This is possible because the CLI connects to the public Injective node's RPC endpoint.

 The CLI bundles all the necessary steps into a simple-to-use user experience.
 However, it is possible to run all the steps individually as well.